009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **Target** :memo:

-Out goal is to develop a voice control system that responds to the command "Hello Hal".
+Our goal is to develop a voice control system that responds to the command "Hello Hal".
 After a user starts the speech asistant he should start listening and process the spoked words.
 Furthermore Hal should be able to give a spoken answer.
 It should contain the follwing features which are mentioned below and give action to that.
 Moreover we want to create a complete Github repository with our code and a detailed description about our project.
 The project started April 2021 und will be finished in August 2021.
 It was carried out as a part of our masters degress "Business Analytics".